ArfNtz/lex/README.md

 `lex` can identify langage elements in a text.
 First, langage elements are defined by regular expressions, in a dictionary.
 Then, `lex` is given the dictionary, a text, and returns a list of matching elements.

-Here is an example form some markdown text :
+Here is an example from some markdown langage :
 - Define the langage elements
 ```swift
 public enum MdToken {